Updated: Jun 23

 What is vision?

-Our vision is our personal way of looking at the world.
-We can ask ourselves why we want to take photographs.
-Why did we start this craft in the first place?
-Our honest answer to these questions will illuminate our vision.
-If we want something more from our photography than just snapshots then it is likely that we have some vision for our work, some intent for our photography.
+Your vision is your personal way of looking at the world.
+You can ask yourself why you want to take photographs.
+Why did you start this craft in the first place?
+Your honest answer to these questions will illuminate your vision.
+If you want something more from your photography than just snapshots then it is likely that you have some vision for your work, some intent for your photography.
 It is easy to see why vision could make a difference to the images we make, as without vision we have nothing to inspire us, nothing to motivate us to change this or that to see if it will make a difference to the final image.
 Our vision is our motivator, it is what gets us beyond commonplace images as we strive to express our own personal view of the world through pictures.

 Vision is the art of seeing what is invisible to others.
 Jonathan Swift

 Recently, I have been reading a lot about the vision aspect of photography as I believe it is an area for improvement that goes hand in hand with technical improvement.
 When I started my photography journey I didn’t really have a vision or an idea of what I would like to photograph.
 I soon found that the question, ‘What type of photography do you like?’ was the most often asked question so I began to think about what I liked to photograph.
 Initially I was taking pictures of landscapes, and I really like that area of photography.
 I also found myself drawn to making simple images and to trying out new techniques with different aperture and shutter speeds.
 I thought I wouldn’t like flower photography but discovered, when I tried it, that as a medium it had a lot to offer.
 I experimented with close up photography and I know I haven’t even begun to realise the potential which this area of photography has to offer.
 As I progressed from week to week, getting out there and capturing the images to which I was drawn, I began to clarify my vision, refine my intent and discover my preferences.